meruiden/intakeAssignment/README.md

 Windows: <br>

-	  Open the intakeAssignment.sln in the vs2015 folder.
+	  Open the intakeAssignment.sln in the vs2015 folder.<br>
 	  You dont need to install anything at all.
 Everything is pre linked and included

 Unix: <br>